 Coliform group of organisms are indicators of faecal contamination in water.
-Bacteriologically, all surface water samples were contaminated and water treatment followed by chlorination or disinfection treatment is needed before use for domestic purpose whereas groundwater samples were not bacteriologically contaminated except project site and Giraud.
+Bacteriologically, all surface water samples were contaminated and water treatment followed by chlorination or disinfection treatment is needed before use for domestic purpose whereas groundwater samples were not bacteriologically contaminated except Giraud.

-LAND USE LAND COVER CLASSIFICATION
+3.5 LAND USE LAND COVER CLASSIFICATION